pipinstallshan/hunxayi-shan/README.md

 </br>

 ## 💬 Let's Talk!
-Interested in React, web scraping, or have a project in mind?
+Interested in web applications, web scraping, machine learning models, or have a project in mind?
 Feel free to reach out:
 📫 How to reach me:
 - **Email:** shahnr5889@gmail.com
 </br>